edge-einsums/edge-core-ir/README.md

 ## Attribution of the documents

-Claude Code helped write most of the documents here, and each one says how at the top.

 - *Created with the help of Claude Code.* means Claude Code produced the document.
-- *Toluwanimi Odemuyiwa, combined with the help of Claude Code.* means she wrote it with Claude Code's help.
+- *<Author Name>, combined with the help of Claude Code.* means the author authored it, but also incorporated some AI validation into the flow.

-A document with no such line is her own writing.

 ## License